School of Medicine

 Laura C. Lazzeroni, Ph.D.

-Current Research and Scholarly Interests Biostatistics/biomathematics.
-I develop & implement models, methods & algorithms for complex data in medical science.
-I am also interested in the interplay between fundamental statistical properties (e.g. variability, bias, significance, replication) and how scientists actually use and interpret data.
-My work is in statistical genetics includes: the Plaid biclustering model for gene expression; twin, association, and family studies; pharmacogenetics & large-scale multiple testing & estimation.
+Current Research and Scholarly Interests Statistics/Data Science.
+I develop & apply models, methods & algorithms for complex data in medical science & biology.
+I am also interested in the interplay between fundamental statistical properties (e.g. variability, bias, p-values) & how scientists actually use & interpret data.
+My work in statistical genetics includes: the invention of Plaid bi-clustering for gene expression data; methods for twin, association, & family studies; multiple testing & estimation for high dimensional arrays.

 Quynh-Thu Le, MD, FACR, FASTRO